 pal

 , or the full data frame used for calculations, including all ratios.
-Default: TRUE- plot
+Default: TRUE- reverse

 Logical, whether to print a